gtk-rs/gtk4-rs/book/src/installation_windows.md

 2. `rustup default stable-gnu`

 Please note that this command might change in the future.
-If it does not work anymore please open an [issue]((https://github.com/gtk-rs/gtk4-rs/issues/new/choose)) on our repo.
+If it does not work anymore, please open an [issue]((https://github.com/gtk-rs/gtk4-rs/issues/new/choose)) on our repo.